v1n99/spotify-music-analysis/README.md

 1. Initialize the SpotifyAnalyzer Class: Provide your Client ID and Client Secret

-2. Provide a list of artist
+2. Provide a list of artists.
 You can use the get_artist_top_tracks to analyze their top tracks.

 3. Run Analysis and Visualizations